microsoft/p4vfs/README.md

 * Windows 8.1 (P4VFS 1.24.0.0 and earlier)

 # Technical Overview
 P4VFS is a Windows service, driver, and console application that allows us to sync files from Perforce immediately, and then actually download the file contents on-demand.
 It introduces the concept of a "virtual" sync, where a file revision can be sync'ed from Perforce and will exist locally on disk with a correct size, but zero disk-size, until accessed.
-When first opened, the Windows NTFS file system will automatically download file's contents, and the file will be read as expected.
+When first opened, the Windows NTFS or ReFS file system will automatically download the file's contents, and the file will be read as expected.

-The P4VFS is intended to work perfectly seamless with regular p4 and p4v usage.
+The P4VFS is intended to work seamlessly with regular **p4.exe** and **p4v.exe** usage.
 There is no need for special perforce server configuration, special workspaces, or any other client settings.
 You can feel free to sync files immediately using **p4.exe**, or use **p4vfs.exe** to virtual sync zero sized "offline" files with contents downloaded on-demand.

 # Basic Usage
 The main program that you'll use to do a virtual sync, and possibly other P4VFS operations, is **p4vfs.exe**.